muan/site/_posts/2014-02-19-it-was-not-you.md

 It was at that point, I started to see, it was probably not my problem most of the time.

-There are just people are convinced I can't do certain things because of the way I am.
-So even when I did them, they still find a way in their mind to reject or ignore the facts.
+There are just people who are convinced that I can't do certain things because of the way I am.
+So even when I did them, they'd still find a way in their mind to reject or ignore the facts.
 They are not bad people, probably, it is just the way things are for them.

 So, until I can prove myself again, again, and again, til they notice, or until there are other people who'd help convincing them, they will keep on rejecting me.